lg/lg.io/_posts/2015-12-13-using-lets-encrypt-to-secure-cloud-hosted-services-like-ubiquitis-mfi-unifi-and-unifi-video.md

 Go to AWS EC2 and create an instance.
 For Ubiquiti products, I've found that even one `t2.micro` machine can run all three of the servers we'll be deal with in this artice.
 If configured right, you might even be able to stay in the AWS [Free Tier](https://aws.amazon.com/free/)

 - Type: t2.micro
-- OS: Ubuntu Server 14.04 LTS
+- OS: Ubuntu Server 18.04 LTS
 - Storage: ~30GB (maybe more if you'll be doing a lot of video recording)
 - Ports to open: At least port 443 for the Lets Encrypt verification, but depending on the Ubiquiti service (all TCP unless otherwise specified):
 	- **mFi**: 6080, 6443
 	- **Unifi**: 8081, 8080, 8443, 8880, 8843, 3478 (UDP)
 	- **Unifi Video**: 6666, 7080, 7443, 7445, 7446, 7447
+- Remember to log into your server using `ssh ubuntu@IP-ADDRESS`

 <br/>